crunch-crew/combustjs/README.md

 2. Firebase-like push-notifications.
 CombustJS clients can subscribe to any piece of data, and receive updates when that data is updated in realtime.
 This makes developing real-time, persistent, data-driven applications really easy.
 In our getting started tutorial below, a real-time chat application (with data persistence!) can be written in 9 lines of JavaScript.
 3. Baked in authentication and authorization.
 With an additional 40 lines of frontend-only JavaScript / JQuery code user accounts can be added to the chat application.
 In addition to user accounts, the ability to restrict parts of the database based on user-priviledge is also built-in.
 Authentication is managed via JWT's.
 4. Automatic RESTful API.
 The CombustJS automatically generates a RESTful API that allows you to access any piece of data in the database, if you have the right permissions, with a simple HTTP request; you can do it right in your browser!
-5. A testing suite with over 100 tests for various functionality.
+5. A testing suite with over 100 tests for various functionality, as well as full documentation for our client library and backend server (for developers who wish to contribute).
+Please see the documentation section below for links to the online documentation.

 All of these features makes it incredibly easy to write real-time, persistent, single-page applications.
 Take a look at the following code that implements a chat-client, with user management: